 Be that what it may, I do feel distinct differences when I speak, read, and listen to, my two native languages that are French and English, compared to Dutch.
 When I’m reading an English text, for example, I feel that I’m able to completely shut off my French language centre, and operate completely in English – including thought processes.
 The same applies to French, but not to Dutch.
 Having lived nearly twenty years in the Netherlands, I feel that for ordinary conversations, I don’t have to constantly attempt to get my word order correct.
 Reading journal articles, though, is manageable but markedly harder.
-My greatest difficulties concern writing in Dutch – probably due to lack of practice, but also due to the fact that my Dutch language centre, located somewhere in my cortex, does not function with the ease with which my English and French ones do, and cannot switch the latter off.
+My greatest difficulties concern writing in Dutch – probably because of lack of practice, but also due to the fact that my Dutch language centre, located somewhere in my cortex, does not function with the ease with which my English and French ones do, and cannot switch the latter off.
 The combined competition of English and French means that my Dutch has a strong English resonance regarding vocabulary, and my words are constantly pronounced “à la française.” – which makes some Dutch people think that I’m German, for some odd reason!
 A glaring example of my bilingual exploits occurred one winter, when I talked to someone about “sneewdropjes” (my translation of “snowdrops”) instead of “sneewklokjes” (literally meaning snow clocks), which is the correct word for snowdrop.

-Ellen Bialystok, a cognitive neuroscientist, may have the explanation as to why I can’t spell “adress” in English (spelling mistake intentional).
-In an interesting review entitled, “Bilingualism – The good, the bad, and the indifferent,” she writes that not only do bilingual children have limited vocabulary in both languages, when compared to respective monolingual children, but they have to block the influence of one language, on the other.
+Ellen Bialystok, a cognitive neuroscientist, may have the explanation why I can’t spell “adress” in English (spelling mistake intentional).
+In an interesting review entitled, “Bilingualism – The good, the bad, and the indifferent,” she writes that not only do bilingual children have limited vocabulary in both languages, when compared to respective monolingual children, but they have to block the influence of one language on the other.